amunizp/LinuxOutlawsFeedback/LinuxOutlawsFeedback.md

 Anyway I will try to put this in the gitorius so people can add to it fork or whatever.
 Frankly I do not know the first thin.
 Would suggest following the recomendation on LinuxVoice and write it on Markdown so that it can be ported to TeX, ODF, HTML and such.
+But as some might judge by the document I do not know the first thing about MarkDown.

 Should be somewhere here:
 https://github.com/amunizp/LinuxOutlawsFeedback